 Recipients of this draft are invited to submit, with their comments, notification of any relevant patent rights of which they are aware and to provide supporting documentation.

+This document is N1521 from the meeting 29 October 2025 with edits by LDW.
+It was used together with N1523 and the meeting 19 November 2025 to produce N1525.

-Participating in the meeting on 2025
+Participating in the meeting on 29 October 2025

 Stephen Michell – convenor WG 23